telerik/kendo-ui-core/docs/controls/interactivity/fx/overview.md

 # FX Overview

 The [Kendo UI FX (Effects) instances](http://demos.telerik.com/kendo-ui/fx/expand) provide a rich, extensible, and performance-optimized toolset for element transitions.

 Each effect utilizes CSS transitions if possible, with a fallback to manual property value modification in older browsers.
-Animations can be played in reverse, which is very convenient for showing and hiding certain parts of the user interface (UI).
-Kendo FX utilizes the [jQuery Deferred utility](http://api.jquery.com/category/deferred-object/) for chaining and callbacks.
+To show and hide certain parts of the user interface (UI), you can also play animations in reverse.
+The Kendo UI FX utilizes the [jQuery Deferred utility](http://api.jquery.com/category/deferred-object/) for chaining and callbacks.

 ## Getting Started

 ### Initialize FX Instances

-Kendo UI Effect instances are created through the `kendo.fx` jQuery selector wrapper, as demonstrated in the example below.
-A single wrapper can be used to create multiple effects.
+To create the Effect instances, use the `kendo.fx` jQuery selector wrapper.
+To create multiple effects, you can also use a single wrapper.

 ###### Example